BadCovidMath/BadCovidMath.github.io/index.md

 | Pre-Delta | 1:200 |
 | Post-Delta | 1:75 |

-## What is the Australian "Break-In" Rate to Hotel Quarantine
+## What is the Australian "Break-In" Rate to Hotel Quarantine?

 Australia does not keep statistics on this though there have been known cases of guest-to-guest transmission in Hotel Quarantine.
 Indeed, while Australia has been succeeding at maintaining a near ZERO-COVID environment it would be an extremely unlikely event.
 However, given the design of quarantine proceedures it can be assumed that the "Break-In" rate is probably much higher than the Break-Out rate of 1:75.
 However, as a conservative estimate the 1:75 can suffice.